LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/0-data-types-overview/0-data-types.md

 ### [Primitive Data Types](https://levelup.gitconnected.com/summary-of-data-types-in-javascript-a04d02715a9a#:~:text=There%20are%207%20primitive%20data,null%2C%20undefined%2C%20and%20symbol.)
   - `String` - A fancy word for text!
 You can also think of them as a list of characters - ie "Hello" has 5 characters - "H", "e", "l", "l", "o".
 A character can be anything you can physically type on your keyboard and create text with (yes, including numbers) - in programming, as long as you add quotations around the character(s) `" "` it's considered a `String` data type.
-  - `Number` - Numbers!
+  - `Number` - Numbers.
+They function the same way we use them in math.
+There are 4 basic operations, `+`, `-`, `*`, & `%`.
+There is also the `Math` object and it's methods.
+Numbers are generally just digits, however there are also keywords, `Infinity` & `NaN`.
   - `Boolean` - There are two values that are in the `Boolean` family - `true` and `false`.
 Think of a lightbulb - a question could be asked whether or not a light is on or off.
 The answer to that question has two possible answers (values), `true` or `false`.
-  - `null` - the intentional declaration of nothing
+  - `null` - the intentional declaration of nothing.
-  - `Undefined` - This will make more sense when we talk about variables - it's a essentially what happens when a variable has been declared but a value hasn't been assigned.
-It's usually represents an unintended absence of value.
+  - `undefined` - This will make more sense when we talk about variables - it's a essentially what happens when a variable has been declared but a value hasn't been assigned.
+It usually represents an unintended absence of value.
   - `Symbol` - This is a way to construct a value that is guaranteed to be unique.
 It's fairly new to JavaScript and used in complex coding.
 We likely wont need to use this in this program.
   - `BigInt` - Similar to `Number` except can represent MUCH larger numbers.
 It cannot be used in Math methods, it wont be strictly/deeply equal to a `Number` value.
-Some 'bad' or older browsers do not support `Big Int`
+Some 'bad' or older browsers do not support `Big Int`.
+The largest number value is `9007199254740991` then all follwing values must be declared as a `BigInt`.

 ### Reference Data Types (non-primitive)
   - `Object` - A complex data type allowing for a collection of related data.
 An object contains properties - defined as key-value pairs.
 We'll talk about this more later.